skeeto/w64devkit/README.md

     $ cc -Os -D__USE_MINGW_ANSI_STDIO=0 ...

-## Cppcheck tips

-Use `--library=windows` for programs calling the Win32 API directly, which adds additional checks.
-In general, the following configuration is a good default for programs developed using w64devkit:

-    $ cppcheck --quiet -j$(nproc) --library=windows \
-               --suppress=uninitvar --enable=portability,performance .

-A "strict" check that is more thorough, but more false positives:

-    $ cppcheck --quiet -j$(nproc) --library=windows \
-          --enable=portability,performance,style \
-          --suppress=uninitvar --suppress=unusedStructMember \
-          --suppress=constVariable --suppress=shadowVariable \
-          --suppress=variableScope --suppress=constParameter \
-          --suppress=shadowArgument --suppress=knownConditionTrueFalse .

 ## Fortran support

 Only C and C++ are included by default, but w64devkit also has full